 The atmosphere is super cool, too.
 If you’re visiting Baltimore, this should be on your list!

 Whole Foods (Baltimore, MD – Harbor East, Mount Washington, Annapolis)

 Sure, the stigma is that Whole Foods = Whole Paycheck, but they’re trying their hardest to debunk that mentality.
 They have an awesome salad bar and a prepared foods counter that serves lots of healthy, tasty AND affordable options, including seasonal kale salads, slow roasted sweet potato wedges, and a variety of delicious proteins.
 The best part?
 All of the ingredients are natural or organic and as many as possible are locally grown.
 That means no artificial flavors, colors, sweeteners, preservatives or heart-clogging trans fats.

 Nalley Fresh (Baltimore, MD – Hunt Valley, Downtown, Towson, Timonium)

 Think Chipotle in terms of the “make your own” approach…and then think of every salad topping you could possibly imagine, and that sums up Nalley Fresh.
 I’m a fan of their “SuperBowls” that feature either proteins, sweet potatoes, or brown rice as a base followed by your choice of dozens of veggies and finished off with broth, if you choose, or dressing.
+Their ingredients are not organic, so be aware of that.
+I prefer Zia’s, Plant Bar or sweetgreen for those reasons.
 You can even order online and pick up to avoid the long lines at lunchtime.